 An Enduring Legacy: The U.S. Navy & the 1907 Jamestown Exposition

 Developed by the Hampton Roads Naval Museum, this 26 minute film traces the importance of the Jamestown Exposition to the region and its influence on the development of the naval station at Sewells Point.
 The film is shown in the Jamestown Exposition exhibit area.

 Imagine gazing upon Earth as you are suspended in orbit 22,000 miles above its surface with NOAA's "Science On A Sphere".
-Touch a tornado.
+Experience hurricane force winds in the Hurrican Simulator.
 Strike a spark and learn about lightning.
 Analyze current weather conditions.
 A variety of exhibits and weather instruments cover all types of weather-related phenomena.

 The Tsunami Ready exhibit, funded in part by NOAA's National Weather Service, explores the destructive power of these frightening natural occurrences.
 Learn how tsunamis form and how to be prepared for them (Norfolk is the first tsunami-ready city on the Atlantic Seaboard).

 Stewards of the Sea

 In partnership with the Hampton Roads Naval Museum and Nauticus, U.S. Fleet Forces Command has created Stewards of the Sea: Defending Freedom, Protecting the Environment.
 This 1,000-square-foot, highly-interactive exhibit explores how the Navy protects marine life while fulfilling its mission.

 Kids of all ages love to admire and touch exotic sea creatures.
 In this simulated tidepool, you'll meet many of the Chesapeake Bay inhabitants in addition to the Horseshoe crab.